 Deep mutational scanning provides a quantitative measure of the function of hundreds of thousands of variants of a protein in a single experiment.
 The key ingredients of this approach—protein display, low-intensity selection, and high-throughput sequencing—are simple and widely available.
 Data from this approach can be used to construct protein sequence–function maps and to reveal fundamental protein properties.
-We are using this approach with such protein domains as a WW domain, viral and yeast RNA-binding domains, E3 ubiquitin ligases, a degradation signal known as a degron, and a G-protein-coupled receptor.
-We are also applying it to synonymous codons and to a tRNA.
+We used this approach with such protein domains as a WW domain, viral and yeast RNA-binding domains, E3 ubiquitin ligases, a degradation signal known as a degron, and a G-protein-coupled receptor.

 Organisms use a relatively small repertoire of RNA-binding domains, with specificity achieved by the spatial organization of these domains within a protein and by the small sequence variations among structurally related domains.
 In one application of deep mutational scanning, we studied the effect of mutations on the function of a common RNA-binding domain called the RNA recognition motif (RRM), which is present in the poly(A)-binding protein of yeast.
-Data on the ability of variants of this protein to function in yeast have allowed us to identify critical residues.
+Data on the ability of variants of this protein to function in yeast allowed us to identify critical residues.
 We combined the mutational data with the set of natural sequences corresponding to evolutionarily divergent variants of this domain to identify a site of protein-protein interaction at single amino acid resolution.

-Transfer RNAs (tRNAs), critical for translating genetic information into cellular function,~must adopt a specific and conserved three-dimensional structure to interact with the ribosome, with elongation factors, and with the appropriate aminoacyl tRNA synthetases.
-To define the set of functional tRNAs and to determine the extent to which a particular tRNA can tolerate mutation, we are collaborating with the laboratories of Eric Phizicky and David Mathews (University of Rochester) to adapt deep mutational scanning to the study of tRNA function.
+Transfer RNAs (tRNAs), critical for translating genetic information into cellular function, must adopt a specific three-dimensional structure to interact with the ribosome, with elongation factors, and with the appropriate aminoacyl tRNA synthetases.
+To define the set of functional tRNAs and the extent to which a particular tRNA can tolerate mutation, we collaborated with the laboratories of Eric Phizicky and David Mathews (University of Rochester) to adapt deep mutational scanning to the study of tRNA function.
 The large set of tRNA mutants that we analyzed is also allowing us to model the determinants by which a tRNA becomes temperature-sensitive for function.